Sports Science

 Topics covered include:

-• Components of fitness applied in sport
+• Components of fitness applied in an individual and team sport (list approved by exam board)

-• Principles of training in sport
+• Principles of training in an individual and team sport

 • Organising and planning a fitness training programme